-New Zealand decriminalised sex work in 2003, giving us the right to work safely without persecution.
+New Zealand decriminalised sex work in 2003, giving us the right to work without persecution.

-We are one of the few places in the world with the ability to call the police to seek assistance.
+We are one of the few places in the world with this kind of legislation.

 The PRA 2003, Section 9: Sex Workers and Clients must adopt safer sex practices

 (1) A person must not provide or receive commercial sexual services unless he or she has taken all reasonable steps to ensure a prophylactic sheath or other appropriate barrier is used if those services involve vaginal, anal, or oral penetration or another activity with a similar or greater risk of acquiring or transmitting sexually transmissible infections.

 (2) A person must not, for the purpose of providing or receiving commercial sexual services, state or imply that a medical examination of that person means that he or she is not infected, or likely to be infected, with a sexually transmissible infection.

 (3) A person who provides or receives commercial sexual services must take all other reasonable steps to minimise the risk of acquiring or transmitting sexually transmissible infections.